 Most of the major retailers in Ireland now accept contactless payments

-Using contactless payment does have the advantage of paying without worrying about someone else seeing you tap in your pin.
+Using contactless payment does have the advantage of paying without worrying about someone else seeing you key in your pin.

 The payment chip in the cards monitors all contactless payments made and if it detects several consecutive payments, it will ask the user to make a chip and PIN payment, to confirm it is still in the hands of the legitimate owner.
-Together with the €30 limit, this restricts the potential losses as a result of fraud (for which the cardholder would not be liable).
+Together with the €30 limit, this restricts the potential losses due to fraud (for which the cardholder would not be liable).